After watching the latest trailer of the Steve Jobs movie, I can’t wait to watch it.

 At that time Sculley was working at Pepsi.
 In the book, it is revealed how hard Steve Jobs was trying to win him over as the new CEO of Apple.
 Jobs finally sealed the deal by asking this question.
 When someone asks a question like that, it is hard to refuse such a compelling vision.

-One thing you will read in any Leadership books is about the power of vision.
+One thing you will read in any Leadership book is about the power of vision.
 Having a strong vision is important whether you are a leader or not.
-A vision gives provides you with a strong pull towards the future.
+A vision gives provides you a strong pull towards the future.

-This strong sense of purpose was what propelled the so called digital revolution that we experience today.
-There was a point where the computer was a privilege for the select few – Government,military and universities that could afford it.
-Today almost everyone in the uses some type of a computer.
+This strong sense of purpose was what propelled the so-called digital revolution that we experience today.
+There was a point where the computer was a privilege for the select few – Government, military and universities that could afford it.
+Today almost everyone in the uses some type of computer.

 “You know, making a product is hard but making a team that can continually make products is even harder.
 The product I’m most proud of is Apple and the team I built at Apple.'”